oscararriazagomez10/aws-ha-web-architecture/Readme.md

 To prevent anauthorized access, compute nodes do not express Port 80 directly to the public internet:

-* The ingress rule for 'ec2-sg' references the logical ID of 'alb-sg' rather than an IP range.
+* The ingress rule for `ec2-sg` references the logical ID of `alb-sg` rather than an IP range.
 * Any request attempting to bypass the Application Load Balancer by calling the EC2 IP directly is dropped at the AWS hypervisor level.

 ### High Availability & Fault Tolerance

-* **Multi-AZ Deployment** Deploying across 'us-east-1a' and 'us-east-1b' ensures continuos operation if an entire AWS datacenter experiences an outage.
+* **Multi-AZ Deployment** Deploying across `us-east-1a` and `us-east-1b` ensures continuos operation if an entire AWS datacenter experiences an outage.
-* **Automated Health Checks** The ALB continuosly probes '/index.html' via HTTP '200 OK' checks.
+* **Automated Health Checks** The ALB continuosly probes `/index.html` via HTTP `200 OK` checks.
 Unhealthy instances are automatically deregistered.
 * **Self-Healing Infrastructure** The Auto Scaling Group enforces a mininum capacity of 2 nodes.
 If an instances fails, the ASG terminates it and provisions a replacement node automatically.

 ---